wtsi-hgi/go-softpack-builder/README.md

   binary cache and has the gpg files copied to it.
 - buildBase is the bucket and optional sub "directory" that builds will occur in.
-- installDir is the absolute base path that modules will be installed to following a build.
+- moduleInstallDir is the absolute base path that modules will be installed to following a build.
 This directory needs to be accessible by your users.
   Directories and files that gsb creates within will be world readable and executable.
+- scriptsInstallDir is like moduleInstallDir, but will contain the images and wrapper script symlinks for your builds.
+These are kept separately from the tcl module files, because having large files alongside the tcl file will slow down the module system.
 - loadPath is the base that users `module load`.
 - dependencies are any module dependencies that need to be loaded because that software won't be part of the environments being built.
 Users will at least